Feds spend $2.4 million on cloud seeding for Colorado River - KESQ

 The Southern Nevada Water Authority said the grant, while administered by Nevada, is not exclusively for the state’s benefit.
 “It will all be used to do cloud seeding in the Upper Basin for the benefit of all the river’s users,” wrote public outreach officer Corey Enus over email.

 In the Upper Colorado River Basin, Utah and Colorado have been seeding clouds for decades.
-Wyoming has nearly a decade of experience, and New Mexico began warm weather seeding last year in the eastern part of the state.
+Wyoming has nearly a decade of experience, and New Mexico recently began approving permits for warm weather seeding in the eastern part of the state.

 Numerous studies indicate cloud seeding can add 5% to 15% more precipitation from storm clouds.

-Since 2007, various groups have helped fund cloud seeding in Upper Basin states.
-In 2018, several entities, including the Southern Nevada Water Authority, began to formally fund those efforts, collectively contributing about $1.5 million annually.
+Since 2007, various groups have contributed to the overall cloud seeding budgets in those states.
+In 2018, several entities, including the Southern Nevada Water Authority, committed to long-term funding for those efforts, collectively contributing about $1.5 million annually.

 The grant from the reclamation bureau will be spread out over two years, temporarily doubling financial support for the Upper Basin cloud seeding from outside parties.